 How to Grow Leeks: From Sowing to Harvest

 We love leeks!
-This sweet cousin of the onion is a hardy, no fuss plant that is planted in winter or early spring and unbothered by frosts, hail, and storms.
-Learn more about how to grow sturdy leeks every step of the way: from sowing and transplanting to harvesting.
+This sweet cousin of the onion is a hardy, no-fuss plant that is planted in winter or early spring and unbothered by frosts, hail, and storms.
+Learn more about how to grow sturdy leeks every step of the way: from sowing to harvesting.

 If you’ve never had leeks, they’re a more mild onion that have a sweeter flavor that regular onions.
 In recipes, leeks may be substituted for onions and, unlike onions, can be chopped and frozen for use in the winter after you run out of your own onions.
 You eat the white part of the leek, not the green tops.

 Leeks can be harvested over a long period if you choose the right mix of varieties.
 Varieties described as early-season leeks will be ready in time for autumn, while mid and late-season leeks can be harvested through the winter and into spring.

 Leeks grow best in soil rich in organic matter, in a sunny, open position.
 Leave enough space between plants for good airflow.
 Look out for varieties described as ‘rust resistant’, as this fungal disease can cause minor problems from summer onwards.

 Like onions, leeks started indoors need to be planted early: 10 to 12 weeks in later winter before the last frost date.

 Leeks can be planted outdoors about the time of the last spring frost, though they will survive light frosts even when young — and heavy frosts in the fall.